-At the centre of our practice is each and every student.
-Our focus is and remains one of personalising every child’s experience at this school to ensure that each student has the provision and support they need, be that curricular, extra-curricular, Special Educational Needs, Pupil Premium or Gifted, Able and Talented.
+We place students at the centre of our practice.
+Our focus is on personalising every child’s experience at this school to ensure that each student has the provision and support they need – be that curricular, extra-curricular, Special Educational Needs, Pupil Premium or Gifted, Able and Talented.

-The provision at our school allows us to keep a broad and balanced curriculum, which enhances our students’ prospects for success and provides them with opportunities to progress to the next stage of learning.
+We are proud of our broad and balanced curriculum, which enables students to study a breadth of subjects without narrowing their choices or placing a ceiling on their aspirations.
 It prepares our young people for lifelong learning and for the responsibilities and challenges of life in an ever changing society.